bcgov/devhub-resources/resources/aro/finding-app-migration-painpoints.md

 1. __Implicit docker image registry is not the internal docker registry service.__  When pointing to namespaced images, Openshift will attempt to pull it directly from `docker.io` instead of the internal registry.
 You will need to specify the internal registry when referenced images outside of your namespace.

 2. __ImagePullPolicy is IfNotPresent by default__.
 The `ImagePullPolicy` is set to `Always` in __3.11__.
 This is not the case in ARO.
 This means that when you push new images and redeploy a DeploymentConfig.
 It will not use the latest version of that imagestreamtag.
 You can switch the ImagePullPolicy to `Always` to rectify this

+## Memory Issues

+1. Memory Utilization appears to behave differently in ARO.
+This seems to create a pattern where your pods require more memory than they would have in 3.11.
+Keep that in mind and watch out for your pods quitting unexpectedly.
+These could be any pods.
+Your app pods, build pods, deploy pods etc. Sometimes you will see a __OOM__ status but sometimes the stdout from pod logs just quit with a non zero status code